Facing the Firing Squad: Brad Willis

 Willis’ level of respect from his readers is surpassed only by the esteem he enjoys within the inner circle of the poker press.
 He’s a consistent voice of reason, optimism, and enlightenment.
 Today, Willis resides in Greenville, along with his wife and two sons.

-If you’d like to get in touch with Brad Willis, you can reach him in the following ways:
+If you’d like to get in touch with Brad Willis, and I urge you to do so, you can reach him in the following ways:

 GOOGLE+: Brad Willis